sunglocto/xmpp.how/How To Use XMPP.md

 If you do not like any of the client's implementations, you can simply use your own encryption algorithms and keys and exchange them manually.

 If you wish to stop talking with this user at any time, simply remove them from your contacts.
 ### Guide for safety when chatting in online MUCs
 It's the Internet.
 People do not have the best intentions around.
 And that goes for XMPP.
 Due to the decentralized nature of the network it's advised that in public MUCs, especially those that are more rowdy with their moderation (or lack there of) that you take caution when opening media, websites and other third party content.
 If a user asks you for your JID in a semi-anonymous MUC, and you don't know who they are, they may send you unwanted material or spam.

-When you see spam or other nefarious content on the network, simply ignore the user or remove them from your contacts and do not engage with them.
-If the content is severe enough or even illegal, it might be worth it to report the content to the user's instance administrator in order to keep everyone on the network safe.

-If a user sends you illegal material on XMPP, you should immediately record any personal information about the user, such as their JID.
-If you accidentally opened the material, you should clear your cache of the app and ignore the user.
-### Guide for safety when chatting in online MUCs
-It's the Internet.
-People do not have the best intentions around.
-And that goes for XMPP.
-Due to the decentralized nature of the network it's advised that in public MUCs, especially those that are more rowdy with their moderation (or lack there of) that you take caution when opening media, websites and other third party content.
-If a user asks you for your JID in a semi-anonymous MUC, and you don't know who they are, they may send you unwanted material or spam.